Moon River

 Lighting Designer

-Connor is a London-based Cumbrian lighting designer whose portfolio includes productions at Riverside Studios, The Omnibus, HOME Manchester, and Teatro Blu in Milan.
+Connor is a London-based Cumbrian lighting designer whose portfolio includes Riverside Studios, The Omnibus, HOME Manchester, and Teatro Blu in Milan.

 Favourite moment: Seeing Moon River grow from R&D to a full show!